Techniques For Fishing River Lake Trout

 Spoonin’ River Lakers

 Very few lake trout can resist the flutter and flash of a spoon.
 As you might guess, this really doesn’t change much in a river environment.
 What changes is how you fish a spoon.
 If you like to cast, spoons are a great option.
 Generally, heavier body spoons are easier to throw and work in the current.
 Unless you are in really deep water, don’t go too heavy.
 I find a half-ounce spoon is about right in most situations.
-If the lakers are really shallow, a lighter spoon will be easier to fish.
+If the lakers are really shallow, a lighter spoon will be easier to fish with.

 The technique is very simple.
 Cast your spoon quartering upstream.
 When the spoon hits the water, slowly engage the reel.
 The key is to allow the spoon to sink, while still getting the flash and action out of it.
 You want the spoon to drift downstream close to the bottom, but not on the bottom.
 This will take some practice, and you will lose a few spoons.
 However, the drifting pulse of a spoon is strong medicine for lake trout in the current.
 The strikes will be hard and unmistakable.